Furkanzmc/swg-python/README.md

 # Swagger Preview Support

-With the release of 1.0.4 `swg-python` supports preview of the Swagger Specification using the official Swagger Editor 3.0.1 release.
+`swg-python` supports preview of the Swagger Specification using the official Swagger Editor 3.0.1 release.
 When you compile the Swagger Specification with the following code:

 ```